remarkjs/remark/doc/mdast.1.md

 mdast --frail
 ```

-Exit with a status code of `1` if warnings are trigger for the processed
+Exit with a status code of `1` if warnings are triggered for the processed
 code, instead of the default of only exiting with `1` on fatal errors.

 ### `--file-path` <_path_>